 We have a responsibility to educate and protect our children when they are online, particularly as there is increased emphasis on home learning.
 St Thomas of Canterbury School aims to support you in this.
-Please take the time to read the latest (spring 2022) Online Safety Newsletter.

 The following information contains guidance and information about websites that can offer further support.